Asset management

 Result

-Although the strategy may result in greater volatility for returns, it protects and stabilizes the Plan's financial position.
-The strategy also ensures that contributions remain stable, guarantees that the Plan can pay out pensions at any time and helps the Plan comply with the level of risk the organization wants to take on.
+Although the strategy may increase volatility of returns, it protects and strengthens the Plan’s financial position.
+The strategy also ensures that contributions remain stable, guarantees that the Plan can pay out pensions at any time and helps the Plan stick to the organization’s desired risk level.
+Generally speaking, the matching portfolio is a pool of bonds and other fixed-income securities.
+These securities can be managed in the portfolio itself (“fixed-income portfolio”) or through strategies to overlay the asset portfolio (“bond overlay”).

-Read the 2023 DGPP Annual Report for more information.
+Read the 2024 DGPP Annual Report for more information.